 The Loretta leather is available in two colors – black and tan, personally I would have opted for the black option, which is more my style – owning more clothing and shoes that would match, nevertheless both hues are neutral enough to style with a variety of different outfits and match with a diverse range of color schemes.

-It is essential that a jacket or coat to be worn in Britain is quick drying, it rains, A LOT!
-Having being caught in a unexpected winter rain shower I left the coat to dry overnight in a semi-heated room and came down in the morning to a completely dry garment, ready to wear the very next day, perfect for if it’s your only jacket of choice on your travels.
+It is essential that a jacket or coat to be worn in Britain is quick-drying, it rains, A LOT!
+Having being caught in an unexpected winter rain shower I left the coat to dry overnight in a semi-heated room and came down in the morning to a completely dry garment, ready to wear the very next day, perfect for if it’s your only jacket of choice on your travels.

 I am wearing the size Medium Loretta in all of the images, being slightly vertically challenged (at 5” 3) the sleeves came up slightly long on the jacket, I had to under roll each up to get the perfect fit.